• Skip to primary navigation

 Instructions

-• Slice tomatoes into 1/2-inch slices.
-Season both sides with a light sprinkling of sea salt and ground black pepper.
+• Slice tomatoes into 1/2-inch rounds.
+Sprinkle both sides with a pinch of salt and pepper.

-• In a second small mixing bowl, whisk together the unsweetened almond milk and apple cider vinegar.
-Allow to sit for 5 minutes.
+• Bowl 2: Whisk together milk and apple cider vinegar; let sit for 5 minutes.

 Nutrition